Sianne Ngai — Research Notes

 “A processing of capitalism is always already taking place at the aesthetic level — in the styles of our cultural productions and our ways of responding to them.”

-Forms and judgments like “gimmick” are legitimate ways of understanding capitalism — different from reading Marx or getting a loan, but valid.
+Forms like “gimmick” are legitimate ways of understanding capitalism — different from reading Marx, but valid.

 ┌────────────────────────┐